cguintob/BTL_humidity_code/README.md

 `git reset --soft origin/[BRANCH NAME]`

 You can determine the branch name by running `git branch --show-current`.

+### Removing Files from GitHub but not Local Directory

+Use the following commands:

+`git rm --cached [FILES]`
+`git commit -m "[MESSAGE]"`
+`git push`

+This series of commands is similar to adding files to GitHub, but instead of just saying `rm` in this case, you must include `--cached`; otherwise, your files will be deleted from your local directory, too.

 ### Merging Data into One File
 To merge different datasets into one file, simply use the following command: